lademeister/ESP32-RaceBox/README.md

-# ESP32 BLE blutooth client for RaceBox Micro, RaceBox Mini and RaceBox Mini S.
+# RaceBox BLE blutooth client for ESP32 for RaceBox Micro, RaceBox Mini and RaceBox Mini S.
 # for RaceBox devices from https://www.racebox.pro

 # The code allows connecting an ESP32 microcontroller to a RaceBox device.